-An HHA provides basic health care service to the patients whereas a CNA offers in-depth medical assistance and also has the right to perform limited medical procedures.
-Both HHA and CNA perform duties such as changing the bed for the patients, taking care of their everyday food intake, supporting the ill with their basic chores like walking, changing dress, bathing, using the restroom, etc.
+An HHA provides basic healthcare services, traditionally in the home of the patient receiving care.
+In contrast, a CNA offers in-depth medical assistance and also has the credentials to perform various limited medical procedures.
+Both HHAs and CNAs perform duties such as changing beds and bedpans, taking care of everyday food intake/diet, and helping with everyday activities like walking, changing/dressing, bathing, using the restroom, etc.

 An HHA, in addition to basic medical assistance, may help patients by going to the grocery store, picking up medications, and even things like doing the laundry — all things that a CNA would not be expected to do.
 HHAs essentially have very unique, varying situations because their roles depend entirely on the person they are providing care for, while a CNA’s role is defined by a clinical organization and supervisor (a physician or nurse).
 HHAs performed in less standardized capacities due to their limited medical training and requirements.

 By and large, a CNA is suited to work in a variety of work environments, while an HHA generally works in the patient’s home and, in some cases, at long-term care facilities.
 CNAs can work in hospitals, nursing homes, residential care facilities, assisted living centers, rehabilitation centers, long-term care facilities, and clinics.
 The work dynamic is largely the same between the two types of health aide, but the physical environment differs.

 A CNA program can be completed in 6 to 12 weeks.
 Although CNA requirements vary by state, you can generally complete your program at a college/university, or at a medical facility such as a nursing home directly.
 CNA classes generally cover things such as basic nursing (bedside care, standardized care techniques, etc.), anatomy and physiology, nutrition, and infection control.
 CNA programs usually consist of class-room-based and clinical-based instruction.